The Hidden Economy in Great Britain

 Published: October 2017

-Research into the scale and nature of GB's Hidden Economy.
+From HMRC and NatCen: our research into the scale and nature of Great Britain's Hidden Economy.

 The purpose of this study is to provide updated information about the nature and scale of the Hidden Economy in Great Britain, and the characteristics of those engaged in it.